melle002/ISTA322/Homework/ista322Homework03.md

 remove any dependencies on concrete classes by creating a class constructor that accepts an interface inject the dependencies by creating instances of it
 ##### 8. Give an example of loose coupling from your own life experience.
 This should be a simple, everyday example.
-It would be my job when executing critical tasks a a company.
+It would be my job when executing critical tasks as a batery.
 The FO calls for fire, The FDC computes data, and the gunline fires.
 We are losely coupled with a radio
 ##### 9. What are the two types of testing discussed in the book?
 unit testing and integration testing
 ##### 10. What are the seven steps of the test driven development (TDD) work flow, as stated in the book?